saucelabs/elemental-next/frontend/docs/updated-tips/16-take-screenshot-on-failure/ruby.md

   - 'reporting'
   - 'screenshot'
 level: 2
 category:
   - troubleshooting
 language: ruby
 ---

-# How To Take A Screenshot on Failure
+# How to Take A Screenshot on Failure

 ## Intro